-In order to prevent accidental channel change, the HX380's keypad may be locked.
+In order to prevent accidental channel change, the HX400IS's keypad may be locked.

-1. Hold down the key key to lock the keypad (except the PTT (3)), and keys) so that they are not accidentally changed.
-The "On" icon will appear next to the channel number on the display, indicating that the functions are locked.
+Hold down the the key to lock the keypad (except the PTT ()), sa, and the keys) so that they are not accidentally changed.
+The "On" icon will appear next to the channel number on the display indicating that the full the channel number on the display, indicating that the functions are locked.